Main Content start here

 Regional Insights

-The Vietnamese government's steadfast dedication to promoting telemedicine as a pivotal component of its overarching healthcare strategy underscores its commitment to enhancing healthcare accessibility and delivery, particularly in urban locales.
+The Vietnamese government's steadfast dedication to promoting telemedicine as a pivotal component of its overarching healthcare strategy underscores its commitment to improving access to and delivery of healthcare, particularly in urban areas.
 This commitment is exemplified through supportive policies and regulatory frameworks that incentivize investment in telemedicine infrastructure and services, further solidifying South Vietnam's preeminence in the telemedicine sector.

 Moreover, as an economic and commercial epicenter, South Vietnam attracts substantial investments from both domestic and international stakeholders in the healthcare sphere.
-This influx of investment capital propels the development and expansion of telemedicine endeavors, fostering innovation and fostering competition within the market.
+This influx of investment capital propels the development and expansion of telemedicine initiatives, fostering innovation and competition in the market.
 This favorable investment climate plays a pivotal role in advancing South Vietnam's dominance in the telemedicine landscape.

 Recent Developments

 • In June 2025: As part of the "Doctor for Everyone" initiative, a collaborative project with the United Nations Development Programme (UNDP) and the Korea Foundation for International Healthcare (KOFIH), information technology systems were installed at 150 commune health stations.
-This project aims to improve healthcare in remote provinces by providing training, supplies, and software investment.
+This project aims to improve healthcare in remote provinces by investing in training, supplies, and software.

 • In November 2024, the Ministry of Health, in partnership with the UNDP and the Korea Foundation for International Healthcare (KOFIH), launched an expansion of the "Doctor for Everyone" project to improve healthcare access for disadvantaged groups in ten provinces.
 This initiative builds upon the existing "Doctor for Everyone" system, which, by February 2025, had already connected over 1.3 million community members to telemedicine services.